-What investments are included under "#2 Other", what is their purpose and are any minimum environmental or social safeguards applied to them?
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 The remainder of the portfolio (i.e. beyond the minimum share of 90%) may also promote environmental and social characteristics but is not systematically covered by ESG analysis.
 These assets may include securities for which ESG analysis may be carried out after the financial instrument in question is acquired by the fund.
-Cash and derivatives are also included under "#2 Other".
+Cash (and equivalent instruments) and derivatives (used for hedging or exposure purposes) are also included under "#2 Other".